Policy: Outside work for professional staff

-Outside work means work performed for another employer, or by the staff member as a private consultant, outside his or her contracted hours of employment with the University.
-It also includes outside work performed while a staff member is on recreation leave or long service leave.
+Outside work means work performed for another employer, or by the staff member as a private consultant, outside their contracted hours of employment with the University.
+It also includes outside work performed while a staff member is on paid or unpaid leave by the University.

 - The University does not expect to have control over outside work undertaken by professional staff unless: